 “You’ve been tolerant?” he asked.
-“We’ve been the ones dealing with the embarrassment of a blood traitor for a daughter!
-You are such a disappointment!
+“We’ve suspected for years that you were like this, but we never said anything, and now you’re bold enough to tell your brother that he’s wrong!
+He’s doing great things, while you are a disappointment!
 You hang around with Mudbloods, listen to your Muggle music and read those Muggle books… And I expected more O.W.Ls from you, but all your Mudblood friends must have rubbed off on you, because you got what I’d have expected from a Mudblood.”

 Next to him, Mum was watching me, looking very conflicted with herself.
 Nathan’s face was impassive.

 “I have nothing to say to you,” I finally said.

 Dad pointed his wand at the front door, which swung open with a bang.
 It crashed into the wall and knocked a picture onto the floor.
 The frame shattered and the subject of the painting screeched and ran out of sight in the frame to take refuge in another painting down the hall.
 “There you go.
 You’re so keen to disassociate yourself from us, then leave.
 Leave!” he cried, when I hesitated.

 “I’m going,” I said.
 I walked down the last couple of stairs, and Mum rushed over to me and hugged me.
 After she released me, she turned to Dad and said softly, “Please, Conway, you’ll regret this later.”